15 Best Iceland Car Rental Tips (2023)

 2. BEST CAR RENTAL ICELAND – LOCAL COMPANIES

-Neither one of these companies offers the absolute cheapest car rental in Iceland (and I’ll explain later why you should be wary of places advertising this).
-Their rates, however, tend to be better than most of the international companies, especially when you factor in extras such as added insurance, an extra driver, a GPS etc. You also will know exactly what you are getting (ex. new vs. slightly older vehicle), without any high pressure upselling tactics at the counter, based on the options you have pre-selected.
+Neither one of these companies offers the absolute cheapest rental cars in Iceland (and I’ll explain later why you should be wary of places advertising this).
+Their rates, however, tend to be better than most of the international companies, especially when you factor in extras such as recommended insurance, an extra driver, a GPS etc.

 KEF AIRPORT CAR RENTAL – NEED TO KNOW TIPS